fizan-ahil/jsp-banking-portal/README.md

-# 🌐 Secure Banking Platform 🌐
+# 🌐 Secure Digital Banking Platform 🌐

 A **secure and user-centric digital banking platform** developed using **JSP and MySQL**, designed to facilitate seamless banking transactions with **robust security measures**.
 This project enables users to **register, log in, and perform essential financial operations** while ensuring **data integrity, security, and scalability**.